-1 2 33.
-Mr. Craft and Mr. MacMillan are currently acting as the Debtors' Interim CFO and CEO, respectively.
+33. Mr. Craft and Mr. MacMillan are currently acting as the Debtors' Interim CFO and CEO, respectively.

-F.

-Events Leading Up to the Chapter 11 Filings.
+F. Events Leading Up to the Chapter 11 Filings.

 34. The Company's growth in the period prior to the Petition Date had been staggering.
 Under the Original Comp Plan, the Company took in approximately \$3 million in revenue per day.
-The Company's revenue growth occurred quickly and the Company's systems were simply unable to handle the level of demand for its products and services.

-8 35.
-The legal actions in Brazil against Ympactus also raised issues for the Company 9 and caused the Company to determine that it needed to restructure its Original Comp Plan.
-The 10 change from the Original Comp Plan to the Revised Comp Plan resulted in daily revenues dropping to between \$100,000 and \$300,000 per day.
-In addition, asserted claims by Promoters 11 for weekly withdrawals increased dramatically.
-In the week following the introduction of the 12 13 Revised Comp Plan, Promoters asserted claims for an aggregate of \$8 million from their back 14 office accounts, then an aggregate of \$20 million the following week, then an aggregate of \$30 15 million each of the following two weeks, and in excess of \$86 million in the aggregate the week 16 preceding the filing of the Cases.
-The majority of these asserted claims were for amounts related 17 to the discretionary Ad Buy Back.
+The Company's revenue growth occurred quickly and the Company's systems and caused the Company to determine that it needed to restructure its Original Comp Plan.
+The change from the Original Comp Plan to the Revised Comp Plan resulted in daily revenues dropping to between \$100,000 and \$300,000 per day.
+In addition, asserted claims by Promoters for weekly withdrawals increased dramatically.
+In the week following the introduction of the office accounts, then an aggregate of \$20 million the following week, then an aggregate of \$30 million each of the following two weeks, and in excess of \$86 million in the aggregate the week preceding the filing of the Cases.
+The majority of these asserted claims were for amounts related actual claims under the Original Comp Plan.
+It appears that certain Promoters were abusing the were simply unable to handle the level of demand for its products and services.